guillain/digitalException/README.md

 * Local DB for historical and data post processing treatment... analytics ready :)

 When the Button is pushed Cisco Spark space is created and people are added.

-If 'escalation' word is enter an escalation process is launch and additionnal member is added.
+If **escalation** word is enter an escalation process is launch and additionnal member is added.

 ## Based on
 * [Flask](http://flask.pocoo.org/) (Python)